A Survey of Deep Active Learning: Discussion and future directions

 \section{Discussion and future directions}

-DAL combines the common advantages of DL and AL: it inherits not only DL's ability to process high-dimensional image data and conduct automatic feature extraction, but also AL's potential to effectively reduce annotation costs.
-DAL therefore has fascinating potential especially in areas where labels require high levels of expertise and are difficult to obtain.
+DeepAL combines the common advantages of DL and AL: it inherits not only DL's ability to process high-dimensional image data and conduct automatic feature extraction but also AL's potential to effectively reduce annotation costs.
+DeepAL, therefore, has fascinating potential especially in areas where labels require high levels of expertise and are difficult to obtain.

-Most recent work reveals that DAL has been successful in many common tasks.
-DAL has attracted the interest of a large number of researchers by reducing the cost of annotation and its ability to implement the powerful feature extraction capabilities of DL; consequently, the related research work is also extremely rich.
+Most recent work reveals that DeepAL has been successful in many common tasks.
+DeepAL has attracted the interest of a large number of researchers by reducing the cost of annotation and its ability to implement the powerful feature extraction capabilities of DL; consequently, the related research work is also extremely rich.
 However, there are still a large number of unanswered questions on this subject.
 As \cite{Munjal2020Towards} discovered, the results reported on the random sampling baseline (RSB) differ significantly between different studies.
 For example, under the same settings, using 20\% of the label data of CIFAR 10, the RSB performance reported by \cite{Yoo2019LearningLossActive} is 13\% higher than that in \cite{Tran2019BayesianGenerativeActive}.
-Secondly, the same DAL method may yield different results in different studies.
+Secondly, the same DeepAL method may yield different results in different studies.
 For example, using 40\% of the label data of CIFAR 100 \cite{Krizhevsky2009Learning} and VGG16 \cite{Simonyan2015VeryDeepConvolutionalNetworksforLargeScaleImageRecognition} as the extraction network, the reported results of \cite{Sener2018ActiveLearningConvolutional} and \cite{sinha2019variational} differ by 8\%.
-Furthermore, the latest DAL research also exhibits some inconsistencies.
+Furthermore, the latest DeepAL research also exhibits some inconsistencies.
 For example, \cite{Sener2018ActiveLearningConvolutional} and \cite{Ducoffe2018Adversarial} point out that diversity-based methods have always been better than uncertainty-based methods, and that uncertainty-based methods perform worse than RSB; however, the latest research of \cite{Yoo2019LearningLossActive} shows that this is not the case.